Probate Loans California

 Probate Loans Against an Estate

 The assets from an estate cannot be distributed to heirs until after the probate process is completed.
 Probate can last anywhere from 6 months to 3 years.
-During this lengthy process, heirs may find themselves in a situation in which they need to borrow against the estate property and receive an inheritance advance.
+During this lengthy process, heirs may find themselves in a situation in which they need to borrow against the estate property and receive an inheritance advance (probate advance).
 Probate loans allow an heir to borrow against real estate within their inheritance until the probate can be settled.
 Borrowing against the real estate within an estate is often a lower-cost option than cash advance probate lenders who provide funds to heirs and then set a larger dollar amount that the lender collects upon close of the probate estate.